JacquemontLab/CNV-Annotation/README.md

     }
 ```

 Where TYPE is a string that is either "DEL" or "DUP".
-Chromosome names should all start with 'Chr', excluding X and Y. Header names are optional while positioning is not.
+Header names are optional while positioning is not.

 ### Dependencies
  - python 3.13+